nbpayne/dear-orphans/_posts/2011-08-07-road-trip-to-bellingen.md

 ---
 layout: post
-title: "Road trip to Bellingen"
+title: Road trip to Bellingen
-author: "Nick Payne"
+author: Nick Payne
+published: true
 ---

 ## The weekend before last I took Friday and Monday off and headed up to Bellingen to see our dear friend Scott Collins.